RobertCastagna/Quant_Trading/README.md

 Project is: no longer being worked on.
 Improvements may be made in the future, specifically on the backtesting tool.
 I plan to study trading algorithms in further depth, and will rewrite a significant portion of the existing trading strategies in this repository.

 ## Results of Competition
-- Realized a gain of 15.6% over 8 week competition while performance of S&P500 was
+- Realized a gain of 15.6% over 8 week competition while performance of S&P500 was -0.86% over the same time period.

 ![image](https://github.com/RobertCastagna/Quant_Trading/assets/49927397/ea283724-b4cb-4539-b130-eac215388e92)